 Adam Marcus is P.S.
-32′s librarian.
+32’s librarian.
 A New York City Teaching Fellow, Mr. Marcus has been teaching since 2001 and has been at P.S.
-32 for nine years.
+32 for over ten years.
 He has taught pre-K, kindergarten, and grades 3, 4 and 5.
 He holds a master’s in elementary education and is currently enrolled in the School Library & Information Technology Masters Program at Mansfield University.

-“All children deserve equitable access to not just information, but to purposeful instruction on how to use the information for knowledge aquisition, the ability to pursue their own aesthetic interests and to be able to create and share their learning and interests in a meaningful way,” said Mr. Marcus.
+“All children deserve equitable access to not just information, but to purposeful instruction on how to use the information for knowledge acquisition, the ability to pursue their own aesthetic interests and to be able to create and share their learning and interests in a meaningful way,” said Mr. Marcus.
 “The library is theirs during their tenure in our school, but the skills that they acquire will stay with them through college and for the rest of their lives.
 The ability to do inquiry work and learn the skills necessary to have all of their wonderings answered is facilitated through a library media center that is well-equipped technologically, and also maintains a strong collection of books made available in multiple formats.
 Children will be afforded every opportunity to discover who they are as readers, learners, and members of a literate culture.”

 Mr. Marcus is a Brooklyn native living in Prospect Heights with his wife, Maya, and his dog Danny Little Wolf.
 He plays guitar, does yoga, meditates and plays basketball, which he has also coached at the middle school level.

 Mr. Marcus serves on the NYC Department of Education Library Advisory Committee.
 He recently co-wrote an article published in School Library Monthly and has presented at three NYC School Library Services conferences.
+Mr. Marcus was honored by Library Journal as one of the Movers & Shakers of 2016.

 [Back To Top]